Tyler-Thomson/attendance_logger/README.md

 This is an attendance logger I am building.

-As per specifications, the app needs to render a form for students to enter their email address into.
+As per specifications, the app needs to render a form for students to enter their email address into, and needs to be built in MEAN.

 --- Part One ---
 ----------------